 4. Check Air Quality

-This app is free, however, it does have advertisements.
-The advertisements weren’t obtrusive during my use, and they are definitely manageable.
-However, they can be removed for a one-time fee of $9.99, which, while not cheap for an app performing such a basic function, is a far cry better than paying a subscription.
+This app is free.
+However, it does have advertisements.
+The advertisements weren’t obtrusive during my use, and they are manageable.
+They can be removed for a one-time fee of $9.99, which, while not cheap for an app performing such a basic function, is a far cry better than paying a subscription.

-On the next tab it is possible to add air quality monitoring stations for any area that you are particularly interested in keeping and eye on.
-The third tab provides a map of the world where monitoring stations can be selected individually.
+On the next tab, adding air quality monitoring stations for any area you are particularly interested in keeping an eye on is possible.
+The third tab provides a world map where monitoring stations can be selected individually.

 Breezometer is deceptively simple, and its modern UI will appeal to many.
-Breezometer doesn’t use graphs as many of the other apps do, and rather relies on conveying information through different visual elements.
+Breezometer doesn’t use graphs as many of the other apps do and instead relies on conveying information through different visual elements.
 For this reason, if you love stats (like myself), this is not ideal.
 However, if you dislike being presented with many graphs, this app is worth a look!

-On the home screen a simple AQI reading is provided.
+On the home screen, a simple AQI reading is provided.
 This is the overall air quality and is all most people will seek.
 Helpfully, this AQI rating automatically adjusts to the local index, meaning when I am in South Korea, it adjusts to the government’s AQI as opposed to the standard set by the U.S. EPA.

-The final screen shows ‘my exposure’ and shows the exact level of the AQI that you have spent the day in.
-This is very useful for finding out how to minimise the air pollution that you are exposed to.
+The final screen shows ‘my exposure’ and the exact level of the AQI you have spent the day in.
+This is very useful for finding out how to minimise the air pollution you are exposed to.

 The Breezometer app does have advertisements.
 However, as with the other apps mentioned here, these ads are not obtrusive and can easily be overlooked.